IBM/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial_2.md

 ## Determining Threat Vectors

 As Amelia delves deeper into exploring HEART for their drone object detection project, they begin to identify potential threat vectors that could compromise the system's integrity.
-Amelia starts by thoroughly reviewing HEART's documentation, focusing on the various attack techniques available and considers several threat scenarios:
+Amelia starts by thoroughly reviewing HEART's documentation, focusing on the various [attack techniques](/explanations/attack_types) available and considers several threat scenarios:

 ::::{grid} 3

 :::{grid-item-card} Image Perturbations
-An adversary could introduce nearly imperceptible perturbations into input images, attempting to mislead the model into misclassifying objects or overlooking threats.
+An adversary could introduce nearly imperceptible {term}`Perturbation` into input images, attempting to mislead the model into misclassifying objects or overlooking threats.
 :::

 :::{grid-item-card} Evasion Attacks
 Evasion attacks are a type of attack that involves manipulating input data to evade detection or classification by a machine learning model.
 This could enable adversaries to hide threats or impersonate friendly forces.
 :::

 :::{grid-item-card} Adaptive Attacks